Kaseax/Kaseax/README.md

 Hi there 👋
-I am Kaseax, a spigot and java developer located in Germany.
+I am Kaseax, a java & kotlin developer located in Germany.

 📫 How to reach me:
 Discord: Kaseax#8514